 - For capitated services rendered outside the medical group/IPA/facility, copies of cancelled checks showing actual amounts paid will be required.
 Upon request, you may be required to submit copies of all referral bills and/ or copies of consultation and operative reports.

 - We may ask you to submit a brief member history (copy of a consultant report and/or history dictation).
-Lab results, X-ray results or records are not required.
+We do not require lab results, X-ray results or records.

-- The following are excluded from the calculation of ISL/ reinsurance claims:
+- These are excluded from the calculation of ISL/ reinsurance claims: